 You can get your credit report for free from annualcreditreport.com, which is the only website authorized by the government to provide your annual free credit report.

-You are legally entitled to receive one free credit report from each of the three major credit bureaus once every 12 months.
+Under the Fair Credit Reporting Act (FCRA), you are legally entitled to receive one free credit report from each of the three major credit bureaus once every 12 months.
 You can choose to order all three credit reports at the same time or order each individual report at different times throughout the year.

 Watch out for other websites claiming to offer free credit reports or free trials, especially if they ask you for payment information.